-NOTE 9 - RISK MANAGEMENT
+NOTE 10 - RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.
 The District has obtained commercial insurance from independent third parties to mitigate the costs of these risks; coverage may not extend to all situations.
+There were no settled claims during the past three years.

-NOTE 10 - SUBSEQUENT EVENTS
+NOTE 11 - SUBSEQUENT EVENTS